 12 Reasons Never to Drink Goat’s Milk

-But cows aren’t the only victims of this cruel industry.
+But cows aren’t the only victims of the cruel dairy industry.
+Goats bred for their milk also suffer.

-1. We aren’t meant to drink it.
+7. Humans aren’t meant to drink goat’s milk.

 funny goat puts out its tongue